-This is the space where people try to sum up their lives in three sentences.
+This is the space where people try to sum up their lives in a few sentences!

 - I’m interested in everything and need another life to accomplish all the things I want to do.